8 Days / From $3,999 / Call: 1-888-565-7158

 Group size: 8 maximum.
 Solo travelers welcome.

 Get ready for an awesome week in Chile!
-Recently ranked as one of the best ski camps for women by Teton Gravity Research, and awarded the Top Summer Ski Camp in 2014 by Warren Miller Entertainment on ski.net, we invite you to join women’s freeskier, Jess McMillan (filling in for Ingrid Backstrom for 2016 as Ingrid has just had a baby girl!) in beautiful Nevados de Chillan, Chile for this exclusive freeride ski camp open to only 8 advanced female skiers looking to have the time of their lives in a fun and relaxed environment in The Andes!
+Recently ranked as one of the best ski camps for women by Teton Gravity Research, and awarded the Top Summer Ski Camp in 2014 by Warren Miller Entertainment on ski.net, we invite you to join women’s freeskier, Jess McMillan (filling in for Ingrid Backstrom as Ingrid is dedicating time to her baby girl!) in beautiful Nevados de Chillan, Chile for this exclusive freeride ski camp open to only 8 advanced female skiers looking to have the time of their lives in a fun and relaxed environment in The Andes!

-Discover the beautiful world of lift assisted ski touring with a focus on improving backcountry skills, learning about backcountry ski touring (even if you have never experienced “uphill skiing”) and all mountain safety from pro skier Jess McMillan (Ingrid Backstrom will be back in 2017!) and a certified PowderQuest ski guide in one of the most beautiful settings in the Chilean Andes!
+Discover the beautiful world of lift assisted ski touring with a focus on improving backcountry skills, learning about backcountry ski touring (even if you have never experienced “uphill skiing”) and all mountain safety from pro skier Jess McMillan and a certified PowderQuest ski guide in one of the most beautiful settings in the Chilean Andes!

 Imagine optional, daily morning yoga designed exclusively for skiers, followed by freeride skiing clinics comfortably taking your skiing and all mountain awareness to the next level.
 Fun evenings start with access to our ski-in, ski-out hotel’s spa and hot spring fed pool, followed by delicious Chilean dinner buffet and local red wines included with your camp.
 The hotel bar is open each night with live music, karaoke and more.

 I am so excited to be a partner with PowderQuest and Nevados de Chillan.
 Chillian is one of my favorite resorts in Chile.
 The terrain is super fun and great for working skills and pushing limits.
 I am looking forward to an amazing week! – Jess McMillan

 Ski Camp Highlights

 - Learn new freeride ski skills from one of the best skiers on the planet in a fun, relaxed environment

 - Small group, 8 guests maximum!

 - Certified PowderQuest guide for backcountry safety and trip logistics.
 Meet our guides

 - Learn about backcountry touring and avalanche awareness

 - Discover how to find the best snow on the mountain and apply this new skill back home

 - Learn how to read the mountain terrain and choose the best line for your style of skiing